KauzClay/docs-tap/bitnami-services/tutorials/working-with-bitnami-services.hbs.md

 1. Create a claim for the `postgresql-unmanaged` class.

    In the following command, you are also choosing to override the default value of `1` for the `storageGB` parameter, setting it instead to `3`.
-You can override any of the options as you see fit.
+You can override any of the options.

     ```console
-    tanzu service class-claim create psql-1 --class postgresql-unmanaged --parameter storageGB=3 -n dev-team-1
+    tanzu service class-claim create psql-1 \
+      --class postgresql-unmanaged \
+      --parameter storageGB=3 \
+      -n dev-team-1
     ```

     Example output: